Spokane, Portland and Seattle 700

-Spokane, Portland & Seattle 700 is the oldest and only surviving example of the class "E-1" 4-8-4 "Northern" type steam locomotive and the only surviving original Spokane, Portland and Seattle steam locomotive.
+Spokane, Portland & Seattle 700 is the oldest and only surviving example of the class E-1 "Northern" type steam locomotive and the only surviving "original" (not purchased used from another railroad) Spokane, Portland and Seattle Railway steam locomotive.
 It was built by the Baldwin Locomotive Works in May 1938.
 Nearly identical to the class "A-3" Northerns built for Northern Pacific Railway, it burns oil instead of coal.

 After years of running second-hand equipment, the Spokane, Portland and Seattle Railway (SP&S) was allowed by its parent companies, Great Northern Railway and Northern Pacific Railway, to purchase its first new locomotives.
 These included three Northern E-1 class locomotives (700, 701 and 702) for passenger service and six Z-6 class Challengers (4-6-6-4s) for freight service.

 After retirement from service in 1956, the SP&S 700 was donated to the City of Portland, Oregon in 1958.
-It was on static public display at Oaks Amusement Park until 1987, then moved to private quarters for the continuation of work to restore it to operating condition.
+It was on static public display near Oaks Amusement Park at Oaks Pioneer Park until 1987, then moved to private quarters (the Southern Pacific Roundhouse at Brooklyn Yard) for the continuation of work to restore it to operating condition.
 It began making occasional excursion runs in 1990.
 In 2012, the 700 was moved to a new facility where it can again be viewed by the public, the Oregon Rail Heritage Center.

 History

 Revenue service years

-700 was delivered on June 21, 1938, joining the 702 pulling overnight passenger trains between Spokane and Vancouver, Washington, along the north shore of the Columbia River, with the 701 providing backup and pulling freight.
+No. 700 was delivered on June 21, 1938, joining the 702 pulling overnight passenger trains between Spokane and Vancouver, Washington, along the north shore of the Columbia River, with the No. 701 providing backup and pulling freight.
 Owing to an undersized turntable, the Northerns didn't reach Portland, Oregon until 1944.

 By 1947, the Great Northern Railway had begun to streamline its premier passenger train, The Empire Builder, and had started adding diesels to the locomotive mix.
 SP&S also started purchasing diesels at this time, but they arrived after the streamlined cars were brought into service and for a few months, the 700s pulled the Portland section of Great Northern's Empire Builder and Northern Pacific's North Coast Limited.

-In 1947, the 700 suffered a catastrophic derailment and fell on her side while pulling a passenger train in Washington.
-It is unknown if the engineer, fireman, or leading brakeman were injured or killed.

 Through the late 1940s and early 1950s, the E-1s continued to pull secondary passenger trains, but by 1954, the diesels had completely replaced steam for passenger service and the E-1s were relegated to pulling freight trains until 1955.

-Finally, on May 20, 1956, a spruced-up 700, with its normally grey smokebox painted silver, pulled its last passenger train.
+On May 20, 1956, a spruced-up No. 700, with its normally grey smokebox painted silver, pulled its last passenger train.
 The Farewell To Steam run had a total of 21 cars carrying 1,400 passengers from Portland, Oregon to Wishram, Washington, in the heart of the Columbia Gorge, and back again.